 In \cite{LO09}, a stochastic Lie theorem characterising Stratonovich stochastic first-order ordinary differential equations admitting a superposition rule was devised, but it contains a mistake that changes its meaning and potential applications.
-More exactly, the direct part of the stochastic Lie theorem in \cite{LO09} states that a stochastic Lie system may admit, locally, a superposition rule if its associated Stratonovich operator is related to a family of vector fields spanning an involutive distribution.
-Our present work proves that the vector fields must additionally span a finite-dimensional real Lie algebra of vector fields.
-We also determine the exact point of the mistake in \cite{LO09}, we correct the enunciate of the stochastic Lie theorem, and we provide a counterexample to illustrate when the stochastic Lie theorem in \cite{LO09} fails.
-In fact, we prove that this mistake leads to characterise certain stochastic Lie systems related to SIS epidemic models, when they are not.
-On the other hand, the differences between the wrong and the correct versions of the stochastic Lie theorem are assumed to occur in a case that does not occur in most accomplished applications in \cite{LO09}.
+More precisely, the direct part of the stochastic Lie theorem in \cite{LO09} states that a stochastic Lie system may admit, locally, a superposition rule if its associated Stratonovich operator is related to a family of vector fields spanning an involutive distribution.
+Our present work proves that the vector fields must additionally span a finite-dimensional real Lie algebra of vector fields, which is a much stronger condition that already appears in the classical Lie--Scheffers theorem \cite{CGM00,CGM07,Lie1893}.
+We also determine the precise point of the mistake in \cite{LO09}, correct the statement of the stochastic Lie theorem, and provide a counterexample, based on SIS epidemic models, to illustrate when the stochastic Lie theorem in \cite{LO09} fails.
+It is worth stressing that the differences between the incorrect and the correct versions of the stochastic Lie theorem have no impact on the applications carefully studied in \cite{LO09}.

-Moreover, our work presents a concise introduction to stochastic Lie systems, aiming at providing a practical approach while avoiding technical details that are not necessary for our purposes.
+Moreover, our work presents a concise introduction to stochastic Lie systems, aiming to provide a practical approach while avoiding technical details that are not necessary for general purposes.
 In this sense, it simplifies the elegant and mostly rigorous mathematical treatment in \cite{LO09} by using standard assumptions in mathematical constructions.
-For instance, we focus on local results at generic points, which significantly simplifies previous needed techniques.
+For instance, we focus on local results at generic points, which significantly simplifies previously required techniques.